Maximinodotpy/articles/README.md

 ![Maximmaeder.com Logo](https://maximmaeder.com/wp-content/uploads/2022/06/blog-logo_v1-150x150.png)

 # Articles
-This repository holds the code for my Tutorials, feel free to copy folders or the whole repository to test and look at the code.
-Each Article has its own folder.
+This repository holds the code for my Tutorials; feel free to copy folders or the whole storage to test and look at the code.
+Each Article has its folder; optionally, there is also a _blog folder that contains the article's markdown, preview images, and so on.

 [maximmaeder.com](https://maximmaeder.com/)

 ## Demos

-The demos of articles revolving around Web technologies can be found [here](https://articles.maximmaeder.com/a/).
-This page shows subdirectories in this folder and each one represents the demo page of an article.
+The demos of articles revolving around Web technologies can be found [here](https://demos.maximmaeder.com/).
+This page shows subdirectories in this folder, each representing an article's demo page.

 ## Article Links
 - [Product Tour with JavaScript and SCSS](https://maximmaeder.com/product-tour-with-javascript-and-scss/)